Messi–Ronaldo rivalry

 The Messi–Ronaldo rivalry, or Ronaldo–Messi rivalry, is a sporting rivalry in football propelled by the media and fans that involves Argentine footballer Lionel Messi and Portuguese footballer Cristiano Ronaldo, mainly for being contemporaries and due to their similar records and sporting successes.
 They spent nine seasons in the prime of their careers facing off regularly while playing for rival clubs Barcelona and Real Madrid.

-Together, they have achieved various historical milestones, coming to be considered as two of the best footballers of all time.
-They are two of the most decorated players ever, having won 79 official trophies in total (Messi 45, (Note: According to FC Barcelona, FIFA, Major League Soccer, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35—and his career total to 46.
-However, this particular trophy is not credited here since Messi was out of the squad and did not feature in any of the two games against Real Betis.)
-Ronaldo 34) during their senior careers thus far, and have regularly broken the 50-goal barrier in a single season.
-According to IFFHS, they are the only two players to score over 800 goals each in their careers for club and country.
+Together, they have achieved various historical milestones, coming to be considered as two of the greatest footballers of all time.
+They are two of the most decorated players ever, having won 81 official trophies in total (Messi 46, (Note: According to FC Barcelona, FIFA, the Royal Spanish Football Federation, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35.
+However, this particular trophy is not credited here since Messi was out of the squad and did not feature in either of the two matches against Real Betis.
+Similarly, Messi and Inter Miami were awarded two trophies: one for winning the Eastern Conference title during the 2025 MLS Cup playoffs and the other for winning the 2026 Campeones Cup.
+However, these trophies are not officially recognized by FIFA, so they are not credited here either.
+For the aforementioned reasons, sources disagree on Messi's total number of accolades, ranging from 46 to 49 official career trophies.)
+Ronaldo 35 (Note: Per consensus of editors here.
+Ronaldo didn't play in the 2008 FA Community Shield or 2016 UEFA Super Cup so these titles are not credited here.
+For the aforementioned reason, sources disagree on Ronaldo's total number of accolades, ranging from 35 to 37 official career trophies.)) during their senior careers thus far, and have regularly broken the 50-goal barrier in a single season.
+According to IFFHS, they are the only two players to score over 900 goals each in their careers for club and country.
 Ronaldo holds the record for most official goals in a career.